canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "Well..."
 Damn!
 "Thank you.
 I'll get to work on that right away..."

 "Hold on, now.
-I think Ms. Heather wanted a word with you!"
+I think Ms. Heather also wanted a word with you!"
 Su-Ni gave me a vaguely maternal smile, and drifted away.

 ---